 In general terms, project companies are not subject to specific procurement rules.
-There are, however, some specific cases where a project company may be subject to the regime set forth in Portuguese public procurement law, namely: (i) if the project company has been established for the specific purpose of meeting general interest needs and is controlled by public entities or financed mainly from the public budget; (ii) if the project company has been created for the specific purpose of meeting general interest needs, operates in the energy, water, transport or postal services, and a public entity exercises a dominant influence over it; and (iii) if a project company has been granted, without an international public procurement process, special or exclusive rights in the public energy, water, transport or postal services sectors, affecting the ability of third parties to exercise activities on those sectors.
-Moreover, public procurement rules shall also apply to construction contracts and services agreements entered into by a project company (i) which is in more than 50% directly financed by a public entity, and (ii) whose contractual price equals or exceeds \pounds 5,000,000 and \pounds 200,000 respectively.
+There are, however, some specific cases where a project company may be subject to the regime set forth in Portuguese public procurement law, namely: (i) if the project company has been established for the specific purpose of meeting general interest needs and is controlled by public entities or financed mainly from the public budget; (ii) if the project company, having been created for the specific purpose of meeting general interest needs or not, operates in the energy, water, transport or postal services, and a public entity exercises a dominant influence over it; and (iii) if a project company has been granted, without an international public procurement process, special or exclusive rights in the public energy, water, transport or postal services sectors, affecting the ability of third parties to exercise activities on those sectors.

+Moreover, public procurement rules shall also apply to construction contracts and services agreements entered into by a project company (i) which is in more than 50% directly financed by a public entity, and (ii) whose contractual price equals or exceeds $\in$ 5,548,000 and $\in$ 221,000, respectively.